camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 Before starting to use the API, the developer needs to know about the below specified details:

 **QOD service endpoint**
-The RESTful QoD API endpoint
+The URL pointing to the RESTful resource of the QoS API.

 **Authentication**
 Security access keys such as OAuth 2.0 client credentials used by Client applications to invoke the QoD API.